Frequently Asked Questions (FAQ)

 How can I contribute to the specification?

-The specification is maintained by the Security Insights maintainers according to the governance documentation.
+The spec is maintained by the Security Insights maintainers per the governance documentation.
+Discussion happens in GitHub Issues, on the OpenSSF Slack #security_insights channel, and on the mailing list.